MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-node-deployment.md

 ## 5. Add a Windows worker node (optional)

 > [!CAUTION]
 > Windows worker node is an experimental feature in this release.
-We are actively working on this and will have an update soon.
+We are actively working on this feature.

 If you want to add Windows node to an existing Linux only machine, you can run: